Corporate M&A 2024 Comparisons

 • the promotion of a greater spread of ownership, in particular to increase the levels of ownership by historically disadvantaged persons and workers in firms in the market.

-The Competition Commission has issued draft Public Interest Guidelines that, once finalised, will provide further clarity on how the Commission will interpret the application of the public interest provisions.
+The Commission has issued Public Interest Guidelines which provide further clarity on the approach that it will adopt when assessing public interest provisions.

 Companies Amendment Bill 2023